 Start the morning with a drive to the Victorian river town of Red Wing.
 This charming city will conjure up stories of riverboats and gamblers, elegant Victorian ladies strolling down the Main Street, and sipping lemonade on the veranda overlooking the river.
 Take time to shop in one of the many antique and specialty shops in town, including Red Wing Shoes and Red Wing Pottery.

-Then continue driving south along the Mississippi, enjoying the breathtaking views of sandstone cliffs.
-Lake City, on the shores of Lake Pepin (a widening of the Mississippi), was the birthplace of water-skiing in 1922.
-In Kellogg, stop at L.A.R.K.
-Toys, a grown-up's childhood dream come true.
+Continue driving south along the Mississippi, enjoying the breathtaking views of sandstone cliffs.
+Lake City, on the shores of Lake Pepin (a widening of the Mississippi), was the birthplace of water skiing in 1922.
+In Kellogg, stop at Lark Toys, a grownup's childhood dream come true.
 Take a ride on the hand-carved carousel, browse wistfully at the displays of antique toys, or search the gift shops where some modern reproductions of these toys are available for purchase.
 Just across the highway is Wabasha, which was one of the busiest steamboat landings in the 1800s.
-The National Eagle Center is open year-round to educate and protect the American Bald Eagle; the observation decks overlooking the Mississippi are perfect for viewing these magnificent birds.
+The National Eagle Center is open year-round to educate and protect the American bald eagle; the observation decks overlooking the Mississippi are perfect for viewing these magnificent birds.

 A short drive brings you to Winona for dinner and overnight.

 Overnight in Winona.

 Once home to wealthy lumber barons, Winona today still showcases the stately homes and grand buildings of a past era.
 The city showcases several attractions of historic and cultural value, including the Polish Museum, St. Stanislaus Catholic Church and its stained glass windows, the J.R.
 Watkins Museum and Store, and Garvin Heights Park and Vineyards.
 A true hidden gem is the Minnesota Marine Art Museum, located directly on the Mississippi.